 5. Be flexible.

 Kids can be very resilient too.
-They may have a meltdown and then be fine the morning.
+They may have a meltdown and then be fine in the morning.
 Offer comfort, rewards, whatever you think will make your trip possible.
 There is no “one thing” that always worked.
 We have different strategies for different situations.
 You must find what works and fine tune it.
 And if nothing is working, going back home early is an option.
 And don’t give your child too much advice -leave yourself an out so you can be flexible when required.

 6. Get them involved.